AadarshBaral/TheMovieApp/README.md

 MovieApp is a React.js project that allows users to discover movies using the TMDB API, add them to a watchlist, and move them to a completed watching section.

+The app is available here : [The Movie App](https://the-movie-app-one.vercel.app/)

 ## 🚀 Features

 - Browse and search for movies